 A spark plug consists of a center electrode and a firing electrode.
 When a spark plug becomes dirty, old, or corroded, it may not work as well as it should.
-This can lead to engine misfire, poor engine performance, and increased fuel usage.
+This can lead to engine misfires, poor engine performance, and increased fuel usage.

 How to Inspect a Spark Plug

 Because you are removing the spark plug to clean your gas tank, you should go ahead and inspect the spark plug to ensure it is working as it should.
 If it is not, your lawn mower will continue not working, even if you clean the gas tank.

 Here are some things you should check for when examining your spark plug:

 - Carbon buildup

 If your spark plug visually appears to be in good shape, the next step will be to do an ignition test.
 To do an ignition test, you will need an ignition tester.

 This will allow you to see if your spark plug produces a spark that can start the lawn mower engine.
 If there is no spark, you will need to replace the lawn mower’s spark plug for it to work again.

 Did you know that you should get a new spark plug for your lawn mower every year?
 Getting a new spark plug each year is a great way to maintain your lawn mower and ensure that it lasts for a long time.